 You Need to Pack These 10 Crazy Items in Your Camera Bag

 Sometimes people are surprised at the crazy things I pack in my camera bag.
 The truth is every professional photographer has a few must-have items that they can’t live without stuffed in their bag.
 “What do I pack in my camera bag?” is a common question for many beginner photographers.

 It All Depends Upon What or Who You’re Shooting

-The most important detail to take into consideration is what you will be shooting.
+The most critical detail to take into consideration is what you will be shooting.
 I pack different types of equipment when I’m shooting portraits than I do for landscape or sports photography.
 Photography equipment is only part of the puzzle, though, and we’ll get there in just a minute.
 But first, let’s talk about the things I carry in my bag that SEEM to have little to do with photography and why they are so important.

 Some things I Carry Have Nothing to do with Photography

 #1 - Baby Wipes

 Perfect for the kiddo with a little shmutz on the face or a crusty nose before pics, but they are also very convenient if you get your hands dirty while out and about shooting or even need a little equipment cleanup on the run.

 #3 - Water Bottle